Houston, Texas

 One final note: Texas is a concealed-carry state, which means the lifestyle here includes locals packing heat when they are out and about.
 If that bothers you then perhaps Texas won’t be your cup of tea.

 Houston is also diverse in terms of its business opportunities.
-Presumably everyone knows that Energy is big business here, but Houston also has the largest medical center in the world (Texas Medical Center).
+Presumably, everyone knows that energy is big business here, but Houston also has the largest medical center in the world (Texas Medical Center).
 The different industries that are exploding in Houston are referenced above so we’ll stick to other characteristics: 1) The commutes truly suck here.
 If you can be a wfh’er we’d recommend it.
 2) No state income tax!!!!
-You gets to keep more of your dough.
+You get to keep more of your dough.
 3) Houston has a network of tunnels and sky bridges so if you work downtown you can avoid the icky-sticky when you’re walking around.

 Overall Houston has a great business culture.
 While Texas in general and Houston in particular have grown, that has largely been on the back of people coming here for jobs.
-With the rise in wfh’ers who can enjoy what Houston has to offer without any commute we imagine more growth is on the way.
+With the rise in wfh’ers who can enjoy what Houston has to offer without any commute, we imagine more growth is on the way.

 Why You Should Move Here Now?